shecodes-students/kitchen-sessions/README.md

 Homework:
 - map the key sequence `,date` to insert the date after the current line.
-- use `:r` and `:w` to read and write ports of the buffer from/to files
+- use `:r` and `:w` to read and write parts of the buffer from/to files
 - make a file with names, filter them through `sort` and `uniq`.

 ## bash scripting